 Eyeglasses and vision care services are covered for all eligible MHCP recipients.

 DHS and Department of Administration representatives meet with volume purchase vendors as needed to discuss contract implementation and issues.
-Concerns about the volume purchase contracts should be directed, in writing, to:
+Direct concerns about the volume purchase contracts in writing to:

 Minnesota Department of Administration